lambdaclass/data_etudes/central_limit_theorem_misuses/readme.md

 *Calculation of the Kolmogorov-Smirnov test for the (standardized) sample mean of a uniform distribution with n=300*

 ![](./img/5.png)
-*Calculation of the K-S test for the sample mean of a pareto type II distribution (sometimes referred to as Lomax) with parameters alpha=3 and lambda=1, n=300*
+*Calculation of the K-S test for the sample mean of a Pareto type II distribution (sometimes referred to as Lomax) with parameters alpha=3 and lambda=1, n=300*

 ![](./img/6.png)
 *#Calculation of the K-S test as before but with n=30000*

 Notice how, when taking a sample size of $300$, the uniform distribution gives a much higher $p$-value every time.
-On the other hand, when increasing the size to $30000$, the pareto distribution throws
+On the other hand, when increasing the size to $30000$, the Pareto distribution throws
 $p$-values more comparable to those of the uniform.
-Note also that in the case of the pareto distributions the plots are shifted to the left and there seems to be some empty space to the right.
+Note also that in the case of the Pareto distributions the plots are shifted to the left and there seems to be some empty space to the right.
 What\'s happening is there are actual values to the right, they\'re just not very frequent; this is because this distribution is fairly *fat-tailed*, that